 VCAT Representation And Disputes

-It is perhaps an unfortunate reality that when it comes to land development or changing the use of land, there is no shortage of hoops to jump through.
+It is perhaps an unfortunate reality that when it comes to some development projects, there is no shortage of hoops to jump through.

 To adhere the tick of approval from Council’s planning department, all applicants need a team of specialist experts who can help them navigate the swamp of red tape.